-Volunteer State Bank has 11 branches in Sumner, Robertson, Rutherford and Williamson counties.
-Serving on the Board of Directors are Chairman Matt Ricker, VSB President and CEO Tony Gregory, Gaylon Lawrence, Jr., Steve Bell, Jason West, Jeff Collins, Robert Bibb, Tim Ferguson, Luther McDaniel, Mike McDonald, and Toby Ellis.
+Volunteer State Bank has 13 branches in Sumner, Robertson, Rutherford, Williamson, and Wilson counties.
+Serving on the Board of Directors are Chairman Matt Ricker, VSB President and CEO Tony Gregory, Gaylon Lawrence, Jr., Steve Bell, Jason West, Jeff Collins, Robert Bibb, Tim Ferguson, Luther McDaniel, and Toby Ellis.

 Businessman Larry Collins and local merchant Fred White shared a vision for another bank in the small but fast growing town of Portland.